digipres/publications/ipres/ipres-2016/papers/using-rmap-to-describe-distributed-works-as-linked-data-graphs.md

   the maps of relationships found amongst these distributed works.
 The outcomes of the RMap project and its possible applications for preservation are described.
 creators:
-- Hanson, Karen L.
+- Karen L. Hanson
-- Donoghue, Mark
+- Mark Donoghue
-- DiLauro, Tim
+- Tim DiLauro
-- Birkland, Aaron
+- Aaron Birkland
-- Morrissey, Sheila
+- Sheila Morrissey
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503179/download
 grand_parent: iPRES